hube12/MCDecompiler/README.md

 Srg mappings are kindly provided by skyrising: https://github.com/skyrising/mc-data (not sure about the license but its data so i guess like always, use it but credit author and dont sell it but can use it to make mods)

-Run "forlazy.bat" or decompiler.py (you will need python 3.6+, ok lets say 3.7 to be sure) You will need ofc, java jre and jdk (8 is fine) and 1.13.1.jar either in the folder with decompiler.py or in the regular windows directory (%appdata%/.minecraft/versions/1.13.1/1.13.1.jar)
+Run "forlazy.bat" or `python decompiler.py` in shell (you will need python 3.6+, ok lets say 3.7 to be sure) You will need ofc, java jre and jdk (8 is fine) and 1.13.1.jar either in the folder with decompiler.py or in the regular windows directory (%appdata%/.minecraft/versions/1.13.1/1.13.1.jar)